-If you’ve been injured due to the reckless and negligent actions of a driver who has chosen to text and drive, talk on a cell phone while driving, or any other distracted driving behavior, the Denver car accident attorneys at The Bendinelli Law Firm, P.C. is here to help you.
-It’s important that you speak with one of our Denver personal injury lawyers as soon as possible after your distracted driving crash in order to protect your rights.
+If you’ve been injured due to the reckless and negligent actions of a driver who has chosen to text and drive, talk on a cell phone while driving, or any other distracted driving behavior, the Denver accident lawyers at the Bendinelli Law Firm, P.C. are here to help you.
+It’s important that you speak with one of our Denver injury lawyers as soon as possible after your distracted driving crash in order to protect your rights.
 We can help you recover damages for your economic and non-economic loss suffered after the car accident.

-The distracted driving crash attorneys at The Bendinelli Law Firm have the understanding, knowledge and experience necessary for these difficult cases.
-We tell our clients- we want you to concentrate on the important things: recovering from your injuries and returning to your day-to-day life, while our attorneys take care of the complicated legal issues and deal with the insurance company.
+The distracted driving crash attorneys at the Bendinelli Law Firm have the understanding, knowledge and experience necessary for these difficult cases.
+We tell our clients to concentrate on the important things: recovering from your injuries and returning to your day-to-day life, while our distracted driving accident attorneys take care of the complicated legal issues and deal with the insurance company.

 Put our experience to work for you and contact us today at (303) 732-6609 for your confidential and free initial consultation.